Windows Media Center Extender

-Windows Media Center Extenders (officially "Extender for Windows Media Center" and code named "Bobsled") are devices that are configured to connect over a computer network to a computer running Microsoft Windows XP Media Center Edition, Windows Vista Home Premium/Ultimate, Windows 7 Home Premium, or Windows 8 with a Pro pack to stream the computer's media center functions to the Extender device.
-This allows use of the Media Center and its features (such as view photos, videos, listen to music, watch live television and use DVR functions, watch recorded TV, etc.) on a television receiver or other electronic visual display.
+Windows Media Center Extenders (officially "Extender for Windows Media Center" and code named "Bobsled") are devices that are configured to connect over a computer network to a computer that includes Windows Media Center running Microsoft Windows XP Media Center Edition, Windows Vista Home Premium/Ultimate, Windows 7 Home Premium, or Windows 8 with a Pro pack to stream the computer's Windows Media Center software to the Extender device.
+This allows use of Windows Media Center and its features (such as view photos, videos, listen to music, watch live television and use DVR functions, watch recorded TV, etc.) on a television receiver or other electronic visual display.

-The advantage with these devices is that a household's primary computer, hosting Media Center, need not be near the device used for display.
-Additionally, with an Extender, the Media Center can be accessed at the same time by several users.
-The Xbox and Xbox 360 gaming consoles have Media Center Extender functionality.
+The advantage with these devices is that a household's primary computer, hosting Windows Media Center, need not be near the device used for display.
+Additionally, with an Extender, Windows Media Center can be accessed at the same time by several users.
+The Xbox and Xbox 360 gaming consoles have Windows Media Center Extender functionality.
 The Ceton Echo is a stand-alone extender.